 In accordance with the requirements of section 54(1) of the Modern Slavery Act 2015 (the Act) this Statement sets out the steps we are taking to prevent modern slavery taking place within our business or supply chain.
-This Statement was published in June 2019 following approval by the Quilter plc Board1.
+This Statement was published in June 2020 following approval by the Quilter plc Board1.
 Previous Statements can be found online here at quilter.com.

 We are committed to conducting business responsibly and upholding the highest standards of governance throughout our operations.
-Our Group Governance Manual sets out the policies, standards and processes by which the Group operates, and alongside this Statement, contains relevant policies such as our standards on human rights, human resources, Code of Conduct, Responsible Business, and Third Party Risk Management.
+Our Group Governance Manual sets out the policies, standards and processes by which the Group operates, and alongside this Statement, contains relevant policies such as our standards on human rights, supplier code of conduct, human resources, Code of Conduct, Responsible Business, and Third Party Risk Management.
 These policies can be found here online at quilter.com

 Our approach to human rights covers not only our supply chains but also our employees and contractors.
 As such we are committed to paying the national living wage in the UK and expect our suppliers who provide onsite services to do the same.
 We use both our Code of Conduct and Whistleblowing Policy to train and empower our employees to escalate any concerns and ensure they are suitably managed.

 Our supply chains

 Quilter’s supply chain provides a wide range of products and services.
 These range from professional advice and business services to more operational services such as cleaning, catering and facilities support.
 We aim to operate in an ethical manner and we expect the same of our suppliers.

 We have aligned and standardised the procurement processes of all Quilter operating companies to our central third party risk management process.
 This has enabled us to include modern slavery due diligence uniformly across the Group.
 Our central supplier management process takes a risk-based approach and includes a risk assessment of new suppliers based on the nature and value of the product or service being procured.
 As part of the vetting process, we require suppliers, in certain sectors or delivering certain services, to confirm that they have policies and training in place or follow standards designed to avoid slavery.